bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/README.md

 > 5. Multi-node (re Multi LXD Host/Server) capable, intranet or Internet
 > 6. Multi-Cloud and Hybrid Cloud capable**

-NOTE:  A recent Fork of LXD called Incus exists and has many of the original LXD Dev Team.
+NOTE:  [A recent Fork of LXD called Incus exists](https://linuxcontainers.org/incus/) and has many of the original LXD Dev Team.
-       There are also many similarities to the CLI syntax of Incus commands (and API to LXD's)
+       There are also many similarities to the CLI syntax of Incus commands (and API to LXD's) so much of the following should also work if using Incus!
 ---

 The CIAB Full Mesh VPN Internet Overlay Architecture is completely implemented using